jacky-lee/r1-connect-demo-Android/README.md

 }
 ```

-In the manifest you need to create the following:
+Update the manifest as shown below:

 ```java
 <!-- android:name of application tag must be full application name that was created in first step.-->